itsmeluisc/spotify_data_analysis/README.md

 ### Features
 -   **Comprehensive Data Cleaning:** Robust PostgreSQL scripts to handle missing values, inconsistencies, and out-of-range data in the raw Spotify dataset.
--   **Music Feature Analysis:** In-depth exploration of how Spotify API-derived features (e.g., danceability, loudness, explicitness) correlate with song popularity and daily rank.
+-   **Music Feature Analysis:** In depth exploration of how Spotify API derived features (e.g., danceability, loudness, explicitness) correlate with song popularity and daily rank.
 -   **Temporal Trend Analysis:** Investigate how song popularity and feature distribution evolve across months (specifically focusing on 2024 data).
 -   **Geographical Popularity Insights:** Uncover variations in musical preferences and chart performance across 72 countries and global charts.
--   **Reproducible Analysis:** Jupyter Notebooks for interactive exploration and visualization, complemented by a well-structured Python program for repeatable analysis.
+-   **Reproducible Analysis:** Jupyter Notebooks for interactive exploration and visualization, complemented by a well structured Python program for repeatable analysis.

 ## Part 2 : Setup